sketchplugins/plugin-directory/README.md

 - [Elem Export](https://github.com/JoeyDon/Elem-Export-Sketch-Plugin), by Joey: This plugin will export all assets of the SELECTED layer
 - [Elevation Shadows](https://github.com/YitingLiu/Elevation-Shadows), by Yiting Liu: A Sketch Plugin to apply consistent Elevation Shadows
 - [Emoji Autocomplete Sketch Plugin](https://github.com/zeplin/emoji-autocomplete-sketch-plugin), by Zeplin: While editing Sketch text layers, type “:” followed by the first few letters to autocomplete emojis. 🍒
-- [English and Persian Lorem Ipsum](https://github.com/rezaaa/english-and-persian-lorem-ipsum), by Mohammad Reza Mahmoudi: A Sketch extension to generate english and persian lorem ipsum text.
 - [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
 - [Escriba](https://github.com/pausansol/escriba), by Pablo Sanchez Soler: Sketch plugin to copy paste symbol overrides
 - [Event Badges By David](https://github.com/designforhuman/event-badges-by-david), by davidlee: A Sketch plugin to make a large quantity of name tags for any kind of events